aleph2c/miros/doc/patterns.rst

 The code works and we have met our specifications.

-The polling and the processing state are strongly coupled to the TIME_OUT signal.
+But the polling and the processing state are strongly coupled to the TIME_OUT signal.
 Our design of having the TIME_OUT start the system in the polling and end up in the processing/busy state cost us a lot of CPU time.

-This is an example of using :term:`orthogonal regions<Orthogonal Regions>` and as previously stated anytime we see this we should try and use the reminder pattern instead.
-This pattern will be explained now, with a new design:
+Lets introduce the reminder pattern with a new design:

 .. _patterns-reminder-here: